 Instructions

-• Heat oil in a heavy bottom pan or Dutch oven on medium-high heat.
+• Heat oil and ghee in a heavy bottom pan or Dutch oven on medium-high heat.
 Add in the sliced onions.
 Cook them for about 10-12 minutes until onions caramelize.
 Stir frequently so they don't stick to the bottom.

 • Add the whole spices, ginger and garlic.
 Saute for a minute until the raw smell is gone.